Schedule and Materials for Attendees

 Breakout Sessions C

-C1: Setting Staff Up for Success: Using the Mental Health in Special Education Toolkit (MDE), Pillsbury
+C1: Setting Staff Up for Success: Using the Mental Health in Special Education Toolkit to Navigate Medicaid in Education, Jenny Whitcomb, MAM, OTR/L; Jennifer Butler, MS, MSW, LICSWPillsbury

 3:30 PM - 4:00 PM